QUAFFquaff/Warehouse-Navigation-Application/README.md

 ------------------------------------
 10/29
 load_data function in main_window:
-if the path is None , system will crash.
+if the path is None, system will crash.

 10/30
 the font size in the picture is not clear.